python/cpython/Doc/reference/datamodel.rst

    will not be usable in hashed collections.
-If a class defines mutable objects and implements a :meth:`__cmp__` or :meth:`__eq__` method, it should not implement :meth:`__hash__`, since hashable collection implementations require that a object's hash value is immutable (if the object's hash value changes, it will be in the wrong hash bucket).
+If a class defines mutable objects and implements a :meth:`__cmp__` or :meth:`__eq__` method, it should not implement :meth:`__hash__`, since hashable collection implementations require that an object's hash value is immutable (if the object's hash value changes, it will be in the wrong hash bucket).

    User-defined classes have :meth:`__cmp__` and :meth:`__hash__` methods